-- To use the Gatsby Benchmarks to ensure the school is meeting the legal duties surrounding careers provision. - To increase awareness of the world of work through industry links, work experience / shadowing, practice interviews, careers days and events.
-These will include talks by adults from outside agencies, alumni network groups and other industry link speakers. - To enable young people to plan for their future economic independence. - To heighten the awareness of pupils of the opportunities available to them when they complete their education post 16 via, for example: - PSHRE Career curriculum - Up to date Labour Market information - Post 16 Assemblies- from a range of providers - Careers Library and updated noticeboards - Practice Interviews - CV Building - Business Breakfast - Careers Conventions : Skills Show/STEM/UCAS Exhibition - Development of their own unique Pupil Portfolio / Record of Achievement
+- To increase awareness of the world of work through industry links, work experience / shadowing, practice interviews, careers days and events.
+These will include talks by adults from outside agencies, alumni network groups and other industry link speakers. - To enable young people to plan for their future economic independence. - To heighten the awareness of pupils of the opportunities available to them when they complete their education post 16 via, for example: - o PSHRE Career curriculum - Up to date Labour Market information - Post 16 Assemblies- from a range of providers - o Careers Library and updated noticeboards - o Practice Interviews - o CV Building - Business Breakfast - Careers Conventions : Skills Show/STEM/UCAS Exhibition - Development of their own unique Pupil Portfolio / Record of Achievement